olariff/Line-following-greenhouse-robot-with-temperature-and-humidity-sensors/Final_Report/Product_Testing_Report.md

 ---

 #### _Velocity/Steering, Infrared, and Ultrasonic_
-This integrated system will control the car's movement as in follows its guideline and encounters potential obstructions.
+This integrated system will control the car's movement as in follows its guideline and encounters potential obstructions:
+* The IR sensors should be able to detect if the car turns off course and begins to cross the guideline.
+    - In response the car's steering angle should be adjusted to correct the deviation.
+* The ultrasonic sensor should continually check for obstructions within a given range, for instance 50cm.
+    - In response the car's velocity should be brought to zero.

+As this is a core system, ideally this would be tested on the car itself by connecting the sensors to the Mbed controller and mounting them in the intended locations on the car.
+The car would then be tested in the following scenarios:
+* following a straight line without obstacles.
+* following a straight line with obstacles.
+* following a curved line without obstacles.
+* following a curved line with obstacles.

 ---